jalapagos/Meteor-AngularJS-Twitter/README.md

 Using MeteorJS + AngularJS + Twitter

-Simple application that will allow you to log in to your Twitter account and your profile picture w/your Twitter will be displayed.
+Simple application that will allow you to log in to your Twitter account and your profile picture w/your Twitter handle will be displayed.